All Episodes

 The unemployment rate of college graduates is at near record levels.

-Universities either fail to convince employers that English or history majors make ideal job candidates, or they have failed to ensure that such bedrock majors can in fact speak, write, and reason.
+Universities have either failed to convince employers that English or history majors make ideal job candidates, or they have failed to ensure that such bedrock majors can, in fact, speak, write, and reason.

-The collective debt of college students and graduates is more than one trillion dollars.
+The collective debt of college students and graduates is more than $1 trillion.

 Such loans result from astronomical tuition costs that for decades have risen more rapidly than the rate of inflation.